Ev11nroo/roblox-cmd-launcher/README.md

 # barebones

-What is only required to get your play token. (getting XCSRF, getting authentication ticket, and putting them together for a play token)
+What is only required to generate a URI. (getting XCSRF, getting authentication ticket, and putting them together for a URI)

 Follow [the wiki](https://github.com/Ev11nroo/robloxlaunch-via-terminal/wiki)  for a tutorial.